michuhu/huretex/README.md

 ## HUman REadable Twin EXplainer for Deep Learning Models

+An example for the MNIST data.

+Requirements:

+- NumPy < 2.0

 <!--
 **huretex/huretex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.